 It sustains and enhances the health of soil, plant, animal and human being as one indivisible element.

-Organic agriculture is based on living ecological systems and cycles, work with them, emulate them and help sustain them
+Organic agriculture is based on living ecological systems and cycles, working with them, emulating them and helping sustain them

 It should be managed in a precautionary and responsible manner to protect the health and well-being of current and future generations and the environment.